Daycare Essentials Checklist: What to Pack for Daycare

 Daycare is an emotional time for everybody.

-Here are the essentials my daycare advised me to bring.
+That’s why I’ve compiled this list of essentials that my daycare advised me to bring.

 Ongoing Daycare Essentials